Yellowbeard shuffled the men the next day, putting Juan and I at opposite ends of the hull. Black Hanung was beside Juan, silent as ever.

 My Spanish friend seemed genuinely annoyed.
 “But, Jack.
 Why does it matter?
 We are all here, still living the life.
 No aging.
 And no disease.
 No little shipworm violence.”

 I felt my hand gripping a rope so tight that it hurt.
 “I don’t like when things don’t make sense.
-And our world doesn’t make sense.”
+And this world doesn’t make sense.”

-Juan scanned the crew’s eyes looking at both of us from their tilted hammocks.
+Juan scanned the crew’s eyes, which were looking at both of us from their tilted hammocks.
 “Engineer Jack.
 It will all make much more sense when we get to New Nassau and get some rum in your belly.”
 He winked at me.
 “And get you in some Nassau lady’s belly.”

 The laughter that circulated around the deck was infectious.
 More infectious than the diseases that, for whatever reason, did not exist in the World Facing.
 I felt myself taken in.
 My toes curled against the damp wood of the deck, my fingers slowly releasing their grip on the rope.